DefGuard/docs/community-features/setting-up-your-instance/docker-setup.md

 ```

 In cloned Core server repository create directory named .volumes inside volumes directory create sqlite directory we need
-it to store our Sqlite mount our database in locally.
+it to store our Sqlite database in locally.

-next in created Defguard root repository create docker-compose.yaml this file will run core server, frontend, frontend docs services and gateway.
+Next in created Defguard root repository create docker-compose.yaml this file will run core server, frontend, frontend docs services and gateway.

 ```yaml
 version: "3"